Asiana Treks and Tours

 Last-Minute Booking:

-Special Note: Please remember that sometimes unforeseen circumstances, such as inclement weather or unavailable lodging, may cause the schedule to be changed.
+Special Note: Please note that unforeseen circumstances, such as inclement weather or unavailability of lodging, may occasionally necessitate schedule changes.
 Your trip guide will design a fresh schedule based on the group's interests in such circumstances.

 Important Note

-Best time to travel Nepal and Everest Base Camp trekking:
+Best time to travel to Nepal and the Everest Base Camp trek:

-Winter Season: Cold temperatures start in late November or early December, but clear skies suit budget travelers.
+Winter Season: Cold temperatures typically start in late November or early December, but clear skies are ideal for budget travellers.
 Lower-elevation treks and skiing/snowboarding in ski resorts are popular activities.

 Spring Season: From late February 15 to Jun 15, warmer temperatures make it perfect for Trekking.
 Rhododendrons bloom, adding to the scenic beauty.
-Celebrations like Holi and Buddha Jayanti occur during this time.
+Festivals like Holi and Buddha Jayanti take place during this time.

 Summer Season: Monsoon rains from June 15 to August make trekking challenging, but it's a great time to experience lush greenery and agriculture.
 Ideal for peace seekers and cultural tours of cities accessible by road.